Dr Tiffany Watt Smith, BA, MPhil (Cambridge), PhD (London)

 You can read some examples of my journalism here.

-I am currently co-supervising two PhD projects:
+I have co-supervised two PhD projects:

 - Edgar Gerrard Hughes on the theories of grief in Victorian Britain (with Prof. Thomas Dixon in History)